PoisotLab/ms_network_prediction/manuscript.md

 spatial and temporal scales.
-The advancement of prediction techniques coupled with a movement towards standardising data collection protocols (e.g. @Perez-Harguindeguy2013NewHan for plant functional traits) and metadata (e.g. [DarwinCore](https://www.tdwg.org)), which would facilitate interoperability and integration of datasets, as well as a growing interest at the government level [@Scholes2012BuiGlo] paints a positive picture for data usability in the coming years.
+The advancement of prediction techniques coupled with a movement towards standardising data collection protocols (e.g. @Perez-Harguindeguy2013NewHan for plant functional traits) and metadata (e.g. [DarwinCore](https://www.tdwg.org)), which facilitates interoperability and integration of datasets, as well as a growing interest at the government level [@Scholes2012BuiGlo] paints a positive picture for data access and usability in the coming years.

 ### Open Tools and Methods